-"necessary," and "reasonable" and thus, deductible, is a question of fact.
-If you are a particular phrase in a code section.
+The answer to a question of law hinges upon the interpretation of the law, such as, interpreting a particular phrase in a code section.
 If a researcher is faced with this type of question, she will spend much of her time researching the various interpretations of the code section and take note of which authorities interpret the code differently and why.